21reed/AUC-sim/DOCS.md

 > Petersen, R. “AUC-sim: interactive Lamm-equation simulator for density-gradient ultracentrifugation of nanoparticles.”
 (2025).
 GitHub repository.
 Available from: *replace_with_repo_URL*.

-Replace `replace_with_repo_URL` with the actual repository URL (for example, your GitHub link).
+Replace `replace_with_repo_URL` with the actual repository URL (for example, the main GitHub link).
 If your journal supports software citations, you can also add a separate software entry with:

 - repository URL
 - version tag or commit hash you used